FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion.md

 * Create DiagnosticImplication observations

-More Example to instantiate Converter
+More examples to instantiate Converter

 -  Converts all variants in VCF.
 FHIR report contains no region-studied observation.